-From Syria; seeking a Undergraduate degree in Software Engineering and is enrolled at Zarqa University.
+Syrian, from Daraa; seeking Undergraduate degree in Artificial intelligence and is enrolled at Zarqa University.

 My name is Bashar Alallawi.
 I am a Syrian refugee in Jordan.
 I was 15 years old when the hostilities broke out in my country.
 Our city, Busra was under fire.
 We sought refuge in a shelter that was completely destroyed, but we survived.
 My father was arrested on February 2nd, 2012.
 From that day on, I felt I was responsible for my family.
 I had 6 sisters and 1 brother.
 We remained in Syria for one year, but eventually had to leave.
 February 2, 2013 was the day I saw my country for the last time.

 We arrived in Jordan.
 I had to start working to help my family.
 I was studying at the same time.